needle-tools/needle-engine-support/documentation/technical-overview.md

 ## Vendor-specific NEEDLE_* glTF Extensions

+Needle Engine stores custom data in glTF files through vendor extensions.
+This covers everything from components to animator controllers to lightmaps.

-We're currently not prodiving schemas for these extensions as they are still in development.
-The information below demonstrates extension usage by example and includes notes on architectural choices and what we may change in a future release.
+> We're currently not prodiving schemas for these extensions as they are still in development.
+The information below demonstrates extension usage by example and includes notes on architectural choices and what we may change in future releases.

+> References between pieces of data are currently constructed through a mix of indices into other parts of the glTF file, string-based GUIDs and JSON pointers.
+We may consolidate these approaches in a future release.

 ### NEEDLE_components